drips-network/docs/docs/the-protocol/overview.md

 In order to squeeze streams from a user you need to provide that user's complete history of streams configurations from any point in the past until their current configuration.
 That history will be then analyzed to see how much they have streamed to you during the current cycle until now, and these funds will be squeezed.
 You don't need to squeeze the entire history you provide, you can choose which historical configurations you want to analyze, and skip all the rest.
 This is useful when a historical configuration has already been squeezed by you in the past or doesn't yield enough value to justify the gas cost, either because it was so short-lived, didn't stream to you at a high enough rate, or just didn't include you as a receiver.

-Squeezing streams is done by calling `squeezestreams` on the `DripsHub` contract.
+Squeezing streams is done by calling `squeezeStreams` on the `Drips` contract.
 Anybody can call this function for any user ID.
 This is fine because the users can't be hurt when somebody triggers squeezing streams for them, the caller only covers the gas cost, but the effects are the same, the user gets their streams squeezed and prepared to be split.
 This function can't be used to perform a DoS attack on the user.

 ## Split

 Splitting distributes funds you've received from all sources among users who you've configured as your [splits receivers](/docs/the-protocol/overview#splitting).
 Splitting is done on your current splittable balance, which aggregates your received and squeezed streams, funds given to you, and funds split to you.
 The funds are split according to your current splits receivers list.
 Each of its entries contains a user ID and a percentage of splittable funds that they will receive.
 Any funds not split among the receivers will become collectable by you.

-Splitting is done by calling the `split` function on the `DripsHub?  contract.
+Splitting is done by calling the `split` function on the `Drips?  contract.
 Anybody can call this function for any user ID, but they must pass the splits configuration that is currently set by that user, so their funds are always split according to their will.
 This makes setting splits receivers list somewhat bonding because right until you update it, anybody can split funds you've received according to that configuration.

 Receiving streams, squeezing streams and splitting being callable by anybody constitute a highly efficient system where funds are never stuck and can be always pushed to keep flowing in the network of splits.
 If you have a splits receiver configured, and you have some funds streamed, given or split to you, your splits receiver can perform all the necessary actions to get their splits from you, without bothering you.
 As the protocol is autonomous it runs without your intervention and the funds will keep moving in the network as long as your receiver benefits from it.
 This can go even further, because a splits receiver of your splits receiver may trigger a cascade of splitting to get their funds, it can go arbitrarily deep.